 By Benjamin D. Tanner, Ph.D., President, Antimicrobial Test Laboratories

 Definition: Hand Sanitizers are liquid formulations designed to kill bacteria quickly on the skin of the hands.

 Liquid hand sanitizers - mostly alcohol-based gels - have enjoyed an explosion in popularity in the last 10 years.
-If you have traveled by airplane or set foot in a schoolroom in the US lately, surely you have seen hand sanitizers in use!
+If you have traveled by airplane or set foot in a classroom in the US lately, chances are you have seen hand sanitizers in use.

-Handwashing and hand sanitizers both reduce carriage of potentially dangerous microorganisms on the hands, but do so in very different ways.
+Handwashing and hand sanitizers reduce microbial populations in different ways.
 Handwashing - whether done with "antibacterial" soap or plain soap - physically removes microorganisms from the skin, literally washing the live microbes down the drain.
 Hand sanitizers reduce levels of microorganisms by killing them chemically, just like disinfectants kill germs on environmental surfaces.

 The magnitude of the effect of handwashing is mainly a function of wash time and soap usage.
 Washing hands without soap is much less effective.
 Effectiveness from hand sanitizers is best when a large volume of product is applied to the hands.
 Applying a large volume of hand sanitizer ensures excess active ingredient and extends the period of chemical activity before the hand sanitizer evaporates.